Goscinny, drawn by Uderzo

 In 1955, Goscinny, accompanied by Charlier, Albert Uderzo and Jean Hébrard, founded the syndicate Edipress/Edifrance.
 The syndicate launched publications like Clairon for the factory union and Pistolin for a chocolate company.
 Goscinny and Uderzo cooperated on the series 'Bill Blanchart' in Jeannot, 'Pistolet' in Pistolin and 'Benjamin et Benjamine' in the magazine of the same name.
 Goscinny drew ' Le Capitaine Bibobu' by himself in Risque-Tout in 1955/56.
 Under the pseudonym Agostini, Goscinny created 'Le Petit Nicolas' with Jean-Jacques Sempé in Le Moustique and later Sud-Ouest and Pilote.

 In 1956, Goscinny began a collaboration with the magazine Tintin.
 He wrote some short stories for Jo Angenot and Albert Weinberg, and worked on 'Signor Spaghetti' with Dino Attanasio, 'Monsieur Tric' with Bob De Moor, 'Prudence Petitpas' with Maréchal, 'Globul le Martien' and 'Alphonse' with Tibet, 'Modeste et Pompon' with André Franquin, 'Strapontin' with Berck and 'Oumpah-Pah' with Uderzo.
-In addition, Goscinny appeared in the magazines Paris-Flirt ('Lili Manequin' with Will) and Vaillant ('Boniface et Anatole' with Jordom, 'Pipsi' with Godard).
+In addition, Goscinny appeared in the magazines Paris-Flirt ('Lili Manequin' with Will), Vaillant ('Boniface et Anatole' with Jordom, 'Pipsi' with Godard) and Jours de France ('Gaudéamus', 'La Fée Aveline' and 'Yvette' with Coq).

 Goscinny portrait by Roba